Amatrice Guanciale preserved pork cheek and neck from central Italy

 The Americans arrived in the province of Lazio at Anzio on the coast, and at Cassino in the mountains, in January 1944.
 They fought a battle for the abbey at Monte Cassino and gradually moved through the valleys of Lazio to arrive in Rome in early summer.
-During almost six months in central Italy they adapted the traditional pasta dish known as carbonara, and thrived on it.
+During almost six months in central Italy they adapted the traditional pasta dish known as carbonara in Abruzzo, and thrived on it.

-They replaced the guanciale with their smoked bacon, they added condensed milk but they preferred the local version made with fresh eggs.
+They replaced guanciale with their smoked bacon, they added condensed milk but they preferred the local version made with fresh eggs.
 Remembering the name the dish was known by in the mountains, they adopted it.
 Within a year of the ending of the war, trattoria in Naples and Rome were offering pasta alla carbonara.

-She said it was “a Roman dish”.
+She said it was ‘a Roman dish’.